alialerwi/UIBK-703807-Advanced-C-CXX/ex01/README.md

 Sometimes looking at the AST of a C++ program helps one to understand what is really going on behind the scenes.
 Clang is a useful tool for this purpose.
-G++ also provides some mechanisms to dump internal representations.
+G++ also provides some mechanisms to dump internal representations, but I find Clang's AST more accessible.

 ## Task 3